vivaria/edisonrul.ing/docs/source/cards/t/the-flute-of-summoning-dragon.md

 ### Card Rulings

-●You can activate The Flute of Summoning Dragon if your opponent controls a face-up Lord of D. and you don't.
+*   You can activate The Flute of Summoning Dragon if your opponent controls a face-up Lord of D. and you don't.
-●You must Special Summon at least 1 Dragon-Type monster or you can't activate this card.
+*   You must Special Summon at least 1 Dragon-Type monster or you can't activate this card.